 Studio Rádio Renascença

 When a device receives Dante audio packets, it reconstructs them back into a continuous digital audio stream, which is then played out, recorded or digitally processed, depending on the role of that device in the system.
 Users configure signal routes and other settings with the Dante Controller software.
-All routes and settings are stored in the individual devices, allowing them to run without a connected computers – re-establishing the routes when a system is moved is unnecessary.
+All routes and settings are stored in the individual devices, allowing them to run without a connected computer – re-establishing the routes when a system is moved is unnecessary.

 Fewer Cables, More Connections